-John Avlon is senior columnist and political director for Newsweek and The Daily Beast as well as a CNN contributor.
+John Avlon is the executive editor of The Daily Beast and a CNN political analyst.
 He is the author of Independent Nation: How Centrists Can Change American Politics and Wingnuts: How the Lunatic Fringe is Hijacking America as well as an editor of the anthology Deadline Artists: America's Greatest Newspaper Columns.
 Previously, he was a columnist and associate editor for the New York Sun and chief speechwriter for New York City Mayor Rudy Giuliani.
 He won the National Society of Newspaper Columnists' award for best online column in 2012.Read More

 Deadline Artists 2: Scandals, Tragedies and Triumphs